Why You Need B12

 - AdenosylB12 is a special form of B12 that is important in the energy cycle in the cells of your body.
 As part of our Black Bear sponsored athletes program we are very concerned with supporting energy in the body of our athletes.
 Black Bear does include adenosyl B12.

 - CyanoB12 contains a cyanide molecule.
-So when you take cyanoB12 your body must first turn it into hydroxyB12 in order to use it, and then must find a way to get rid of the toxic cyanide molecule.
-We all know cyanide is a poison even if the rest of the B12 molecule is good for you.
+So when you take cyanoB12 your body must first turn it into hydroxyB12 in order to use it and then must find a way to get rid of the toxic cyanide molecule.
+Cyanide is a poison even if the rest of the B12 molecule is good for you.
 The body actually uses hydroxyB12 in order to detoxify cyanide.
 So, not only is cyanoB12 not the form your body ultimately needs, but taking higher doses of cyanoB12 may actually deplete your hydroxy B12.
 So why would anyone use cyano B12 if it can be toxic?
-Well, in low doses it may be helpful for the eyes, but for the most part cyanoB12 is used because it is much less expensive, and a form of B12 that is easier to keep in a stable.
+Well, in low doses it may be helpful for the eyes, but for the most part cyanoB12 is used because it is much less expensive and a form of B12 that is easier to keep in a stable.

 The formulation of Black Bear B12 has taken into account all of these various forms of B12 and which can best be handled by the body.
-Black Bear B12 contains a unique blend of hydroxyl B12 and adenosylB12 to optimize energy support for our sponsored athletes.
+Black Bear B12 contains a unique blend of hydroxyl B12 and adenosylB12 to optimize energy support.